G00364690/python-problems/README.md

 2. Launch Visual Studio Code
 3. In repository follow syntax to identify various course exercises
 4. Note all source code copied is declared in the open lines of the code

+# The attached exercises have been created and refined several times over the past 10 weeks